 Gone are the days when we could assume that most people would be browsing the web on a desktop or laptop.
-Nowadays more than two-thirds of UK adults own a smartphone and mobiles are overtaking computers as the preferred way to access the internet.
+Data released by ONS in 2018 shows that mobile phones or smartphones are the most popular devices (with 78% of all adults) using them to access the internet.

-To make Citizen Space even easier to use from phones and tablets, v3 incorporates a fully responsive design.
-Responsive means Citizen Space adjusts itself to display content, which includes images and photos, in the best possible way depending on the screen size of the device you are viewing it with.
+Citizen Space incorporates a fully responsive design.
+Responsive means Citizen Space adjusts itself to display content, which includes images and photos, in the best possible way depending on the screen size of the device it is being viewed with.

-Being responsive is great!
-And v3 is highly visual, giving you lots of ways to incorporate imagery into Citizen Space.
+As well as being responsive, Citizen Space is highly visual, giving you lots of ways to incorporate imagery into your consultations.

 Of course, you'll want to make sure your consultations look their best, no matter which device people are using.
 That's why we've put together this quick guide - follow these tips to get the most out of your imagery within v3's responsive design:

 - Copyright: make sure you have permission to use an image.